 Faculty and staff in Cornell's Department of Plant Pathology, in cooperation with Cornell Cooperative Extension educators throughout the state, gather information for Branching Out via on-site scouting at selected locations from Long Island to Rochester, and they use that information together with tips from professional and trade literature to prepare articles of interest to you.

-As a new feature this year we're adding videos to our web site.
-Come see our videos on emerald ash borer, Eastern tent caterpillar time lapse ,sirex woodwasp emergence, pine needle scale, forest tent caterpillar, viburnum leaf beetle larvae time lapse,and more!
+.
+Come see our videos on Eastern tent caterpillar time lapse ,sirex woodwasp emergence, pine needle scale, forest tent caterpillar, viburnum leaf beetle larvae time lapse,and more!